INVASIVE LANDSCAPE/FLORA & FORCES

 Visually these duo paintings are based on site specific studies of the invasive Rosehip (Rosa Rugosa) growing uncontrolled by the coastline in the commune of Varde in relation to an exhibition at Kunsthal VARTe.
 The Rosehip rose was introduced as an ornamental plant from Asia in the 19th century to Denmark and was later used for coastal protection, as it is very hardy and tolerates salt.
 It was first observed lost in Danish nature in 1875.

-The series is inspired by Marcus Terentius Varro’s meditations on farming in his treatise Res Rusticae (country matters) (37 BCE), where he talks about 12 agricultural deities; nonhuman agents each possesing natural power and forces.
-Among others Tellus Mater the goddess of the earth, the territory and the land, and Flora the goddess of flowering and blossoming plants and new growth.
+The paintings focuses on the relation between nature’s own forces, deities, and the power of man.
+How invasive plants provide counter play to human control based on an understanding of nature as something cultivated.
+They are inspired by Marcus Terentius Varro’s meditations on farming in his treatise Res Rusticae (country matters) (37 BC), where he talks about 12 agricultural deities; nonhuman agents each possessing natural power and forces.
+Among others Tellus Mater the goddess of the earth and territory and the land, and Flora the goddess of flowering and blossoming plants and new growth:

-Animation Flora & Forces made by Quentin Pinet, 2019
+Animation of a selection of my paintings titled Flora & Forces made by Quentin Pinet, 2019